Contrast-Security-OSS/docs/content/user/libraries/Manage-libraries.md

 ## Tag Libraries

 Add tags to libraries from the Libraries page, a library's overview page, or the application or server's Libraries tabs.
-Use the row action menu in any libraries grid to tag an individual library; or, use the checkboxes to select multiple libraries, and click the **Tag Libraries** icon in the batch action menu above the grid.
-In the dialog that appears, enter a new tag name or choose from the existing tags that are listed.
+Use the row action menu in any libraries grid to tag an individual library.
+Use the checkmarks to select multiple libraries, and click the **Tag Libraries** icon in the batch action menu that appears.
+In the dialog, enter a new tag name or choose from the existing tags that are listed.
 You may add one or more tags to any library.

 <a href="assets/images/Tag-libraries-dialog.png" rel="lightbox" title="Choose library tags"><img class="thumbnail" src="assets/images/Tag-libraries-dialog.png"/></a>

 You can find tagged libraries by clicking the **Advanced** above any libraries grid, and use the given dropdown menu to select labels.
 All tags are also displayed beside the library name in the library's details page.

-To remove tags, follow the steps to add tags in any libraries grid or batch action menu; in the dialog that appears, click the "x" on the existing labels that you want to remove.
+To remove tags, follow the steps to add tags in any libraries grid or batch action menu.
+In the dialog, click the "x" on the existing labels that you want to remove.
 You can also remove tags in a library's details page.

 ## Delete Libraries

-To delete one or more libraries, select the checkboxes for the appropriate libraries, and click the trashcan icon in the action bar above the grid.
-You can also delete an individual library by selecting the trashcan icon in the row dropdown menu or in the library's details page.
+To delete multiple libraries, select the checkmarks for the appropriate libraries, and click the trashcan icon in the batch action menu that appears.
+You can also delete an individual library by selecting the trashcan icon in the row action menu or in the library's details page.

 ## Track Libraries